Cumbria ASA Hall of Fame

 This recognition is in addition to the position of Life Vice President of Cumbria Amateur Swimming Association which has existed for many years.
 A Life Vice President is “An officer (past or present) who has provided an outstanding contribution to the work of the Association over an extended period”.
 The notable difference between this and the Hall of Fame award is the individual's focus on delivering for the Cumbria Amateur Swimming Association at County and/or Regional and/or National level rather than operating as an officer at a club level.

-Nominations for induction into the Hall of Fame will recognise those individuals, teams or clubs who were/are members of the Cumbria Amateur Swimming Association (1974 to present time) or the Cumberland and Westmorland Swimming Association (1923 to 1974) or prior to 1923 if sufficient verifiable
+Nominations for induction into the Hall of Fame will recognise those individuals, teams or clubs who were/are members of the Cumbria Amateur Swimming Association (1974 to present time) or the Cumberland and Westmorland Swimming Association (1923 to 1974) or prior to 1923 if sufficient verifiable evidence is available to support an award.

 The award will be in the form of formal recognition by the Cumbria Amateur Swimming Association and induction into it's Hall of Fame along with listing on the Association's Roll of Honour.
 This will be held by the Association and displayed on its web-site.